githwd2016/leetcode/Log.md

 You are given a map in form of a two-dimensional integer grid where 1 represents land and 0 represents water.
 Grid cells are connected horizontally/vertically (not diagonally).
 The grid is completely surrounded by water, and there is exactly one island (i.e., one or more connected land cells).
 The island doesn't have "lakes" (water inside that isn't connected to the water around the island).
 One cell is a square with side length 1.
 The grid is rectangular, width and height don't exceed 100.
 Determine the perimeter of the island.
 #### Solution:
 Since there are no lakes, every pair of neighbour cells with different values is part of the perimeter (more precisely, the edge between them is).
 So just count the differing pairs, both horizontally and vertically.

+## 463. Judge Route Circle
+#### Time: 2017.9.4
+#### Description:
+Initially, there is a Robot at position (0, 0).
+Given a sequence of its moves, judge if this robot makes a circle, which means it moves back to the original place.

+The move sequence is represented by a string.
+And each move is represent by a character.
+The valid robot moves are R (Right), L (Left), U (Up) and D (down).
+The output should be true or false representing whether the robot makes a circle.
+#### Solution:
+count the amount of 'R', 'L', 'U', 'D', if count('R') == count('L') and count('U') == count('D') return True else False.